12 Best Hikes in Arches National Park

 Camping in Arches National Park | Photo Copyright: Lana Law

 Camping options in the park are limited to one campground with 51 sites, and it typically books out well in advance.
-The Devil's Garden Campground is at the very far end of the park.
+The Devils Garden Campground is at the very far end of the park.
 Most of the campsites are set around huge rocks and are quite sheltered.
 Some have beautiful views to the distant mountains and rock formations.
 The campsites are well spaced out and offer a lot of privacy.

 The campground is always full during the high season.
 It is possible to reserve a site six months in advance from March 1st to October 31st.
 From November 1st to February, the campground is first-come, first-served.

-The campground has both vault and flush toilets, drinking water, and each site has a picnic table.
+The campground has both vault and flush toilets, and drinking water, and each site has a picnic table.
 Maximum RV size is 40 feet.

 Camping near Arches National Park